Federico2014/tron-docker/tools/README.md

 If another node wants to join the shadow fork network, it needs to execute the above steps, or it copies the state data from the first shadow fork node directly.
 They need to configure the same `node.p2p.version` and add the `seed.node` in the config, then they can sync and produce blocks to form a local testnet.

-At last, developers can connect the node by [wallet-cli](https://tronprotocol.github.io/documentation-en/clients/wallet-cli/), [TronBox](https://developers.tron.network/reference/what-is-tronbox), [Tron-IDE](https://developers.tron.network/docs/tron-ide) or other tools, and execute the shadow fork testing.
+At last, developers can connect and interact with the node by [wallet-cli](https://tronprotocol.github.io/documentation-en/clients/wallet-cli/), [TronBox](https://developers.tron.network/reference/what-is-tronbox), [Tron-IDE](https://developers.tron.network/docs/tron-ide) or other tools, and execute the shadow fork testing.